North America Project Editor

 Susan has a BA in English, a Master of Publishing, and marketing and publicity experience in both large and small book publishing houses.
 She was a board member of the Northern California Book Publicity and Marketing Association, and her hits as a publicist include Vanity Fair and People Magazine.
 She was the lead writer at Psychometric Studios Interactive, and her writing has been published in Take on the Road and BayWoof Magazine.
 She also writes romantic dramas under a pseudonym.
 When she’s not traveling, she enjoys playing story-driven video games.

-As the StoryTerrace Project Editor, Susan enjoys bringing stories to life.
+As a StoryTerrace Project Editor, Susan enjoys bringing stories to life.

 A Noble and Absurd Adventure